-|2019 planning figures|
+|2021 planning figures|

-|40,000||IDPs and 2,500 refugees and asylum seekers receive legal assistance|
+|15,200||IDPs and conflict-affected people, and 2,800 refugees and asylum-seekers, to receive legal assistance|

-|7,000||IDPs will receive cash grants and 2,500 IDPs in-kind support|
+|800||IDPs to receive cash grants and 875 IDPs to receive in-kind support|

-|500||stateless persons will be assisted with acquisition of nationality|
+|500||people of undetermined nationality to be assisted with confirmation of nationality|

 People of Concern

-The authorities have registered 1.5 million people as internally displaced.
-Of these, the UN estimated that 800,000 resided permanently in Government-controlled areas, while others moved frequently across the “contact line” or registered as IDPs to maintain access to their pensions.
+The authorities have registered 1.45 million people as internally displaced.
+Of these, the UN estimates 734,000 resided permanently in Government-controlled areas, while others moved frequently across the contact line or registered as IDPs to maintain access to their pensions and properties.
 Most have been living in displacement since the peak of hostilities in 2014, unable to return home in the absence of a sustained peace.

 UNHCR provides strategic leadership on protection through coordination, response and advocacy, working closely with the Humanitarian Country Team.
-The partnership with the host government is supported through regular high-level consultations and the UNHCR contribution to the UN Partnership Framework for 2018–2022.
+Partnership with the host government is supported through regular high-level consultations and UNHCR’s contribution to the 2018-2022 UN Partnership Framework.

-Key prioritiesIn 2020, UNHCR will focus on the following strategic priorities:
+Key prioritiesIn 2021, UNHCR will focus on:

-- leading the protection cluster and its different working groups, and fostering partnerships with IDP communities, international organizations, civil society, and central and local governments;
+- Leading the protection cluster and its different working groups; and fostering partnerships with IDP communities, international organizations, civil society, and central and local governments.